-Intro — Why \"luxury\" needs to be tested in a Sprinter
+Intro — Why "luxury" needs to be tested in a Sprinter

 What readers expect vs what matters in real-world use

 Readers often expect soft leather, high-gloss trim, and accent lighting to define a luxury build.
-Those things feel good for a photo but rarely change day-to-day comfort.
-Instead prioritize insulation, layout efficiency, reliable heating, practical storage, and a properly sized electrical system.
-For shoppers, this often means choosing systems and materials that reduce HVAC runtime, cut noise, and minimize unnecessary weight.
-In practice, that shift also makes maintenance simpler and resale less risky.
+Those things feel good for a photo but rarely change daily comfort.

 Overview: Sprinter variants that matter (cargo heights, wheelbases, 2500/3500, 4x4)

-When evaluating a luxury Sprinter, the platform choice drives long-term capability.
-Most Vansmith customers choose high roof configurations for the headroom and usable storage they provide.
-If you expect heavy builds, move toward a 3500/VS30 or higher GVWR variant; many customers who start with a mid roof later add a pop-top for extra space.
-Consider wheelbase and roof height together, since longer wheelbases give layout flexibility but change parking and maneuvering trade-offs.
+If you expect heavy builds, move toward a 3500/VS30 or higher GVWR variant; many buyers who start with a mid roof later add a pop-top for extra space.
+Think about wheelbase and roof height as a pair, since longer wheelbases give layout options but change parking and handling trade-offs.

 Photo tour: Features that actually matter inside of sprinter van